yallappajogi/Navigating-Carrear-Path/README.md

-CareerCompass!🧭
+CareerCompass 🧭
 📌 Overview

-Navigating Career Path is a Machine Learning project designed to help students explore and predict suitable career paths based on their academic performance, course selection, and extracurricular activities.
+CareerCompass is a Machine Learning + MERN project designed to help students explore and predict suitable career paths based on their academic performance, course selection, and extracurricular activities.

 The system uses predictive analytics with Random Forest and Gradient Boosted Trees (GBT) models to analyze input data and suggest the most relevant career opportunities.